 Going back to nature is a natural stress reliever.
 There are many hiking trails and places to walk in Singapore to recharge.
 From Fort Canning Park to Coney Island, have your pick of the best spots to calm your mind, enjoy the flora and fauna of Singapore and organise outdoor activities for the family.

-MacRitchie Reservoir Park is a popular Singapore nature park for nature lovers and exercise enthusiasts and one of the best places to walk in Singapore.
+MacRitchie Reservoir Park is a popular park for nature lovers and exercise enthusiasts and one of the best places to walk in Singapore.
 It also hosts many events throughout the year, including cross-country runs as well as informal exercise groups and meet-ups such as yoga, birdwatching, kayaking and canoeing.

-Take a morning or evening walk along the water’s edge with the macaques, hike over to the popular MacRitchie Reservoir TreeTop Walk or simply admire the beauty of one of Singapore’s most favourite reservoirs.
+Take a morning or evening walk along the water’s edge with the macaques, hike over to the popular MacRitchie Reservoir TreeTop Walk or simply admire the beauty of one of Singapore’s favourite reservoirs.

 MacRitchie Nature Trail